 This content has been archived.
 It may no longer be relevant

-Submission by email: Submission as an email attachment is also accepted provided that all the files are included in a single archive the size of which does not exceed 2 megabytes.
+Submission by email: Submission as an email attachment is accepted provided that all the files are included in a single archive the size of which does not exceed 20 megabytes.
 For the processing of the accepted papers, electronic versions are preferred.
 Authors should include a cover letter and all ancillary materials.
-After the final acceptance, your disk plus one final and exactly matching printed version should be submitted together.
+Your original manuscript should be sent to Dr. W.J.
+Lau via email@example.com or firstname.lastname@example.org

 General: Manuscript must be an original work that has not been published or under consideration for publication elsewhere.
-The journal welcomes manuscript clearly written in English and typed double–spaced on A4 size paper using font size 12.
+The journal welcomes manuscripts clearly written in English and should be typed double–spaced on A4 size paper using font size 12.
 Pages should be numbered consecutively.
-The length of the manuscript should not exceed 8000 words.

-Abstract: Manuscript should be accompanied by an abstract (not more than 200 words) and five relevant keywords.
+Abstract: Manuscript should be accompanied by an abstract (not more than 300 word) and five relevant keywords.
 The abstract should state the rationale, objectives, findings, and conclusions of the manuscript.

-Style: As far as possible, manuscript should consist of the following sections: Introduction, Data Gathering/Methods, Results and Discussions, and Conclusions.
+Style: As far as possible, manuscripts should consist of the following sections: Introduction, Methods/Theory, Results and Discussions, and Conclusions.

 Tables: All tables should be kept simple and clear, and should be referred to in the text.
 They should be numbered by Arabic numerals, titled, and typed using double spacing.
 All tables should also be printed on separate pages in the order of which they are referred to in the text.